RGB-WG/rgb/README.md

 ## Using command-line

 1. Initialize the data directory by running `rgb init` command.
-2. Import issuing schemata by some developer.
+2. Import contract issuers by some developer.
 For instance, you may take those from [the repository of Pandora Prime](https://github.com/pandora-prime/rgb-issuers/tree/master/compiled) or download from [rgbex.io].
 Once downloaded, run `rgb import <ISSUERS>` command, replacing `<ISSUERS>` with a path to the downloaded files (you can use wildmarks, like `*.issuers`).